Skeithr/home-n-warp/README.md

 Have fun exploring!

 NOTE: This was developed on a beta package, and therefore some of the functionality will be unstable/unusable with changing betas.
-Use at your own caution.
+Use/adapt at your own caution.

 Disclaimer: The code developed in this project is to be used with Minecraft: Bedrock Edition.
 Created under permission with the Microsoft Services Agreement, but I am not affiliated or associated with Microsoft or Mojang Studios.